 On 24 November 2022, the proposed Phase 1 decommissioning activities were determined to be a “controlled action” for the purposes of the EPBC Act.

-As the current exemption has limited scope, the Industry Department sought the further exemption to reduce the residual hydrocarbons on board and to undertake preparatory works and tests that are needed before Phase 1 decommissioning activities fully commence (should an EPBC Act approval be given for those activities).
+As the current exemption has limited scope, the Industry department sought the further exemption to reduce the residual hydrocarbons on board and to undertake preparatory works and tests that are needed before Phase 1 decommissioning activities fully commence (should an EPBC Act approval be given for those activities).

 The Industry department submitted that: